an image of desiree

 Desiree Foerster

-Assistant Professor at the Department of Media and Culture Studies, Utrecht University
+Senior Research Associate at the Department of Cinema and Media Studies, University of Chicago

-My research revolves around the study of embodied aesthetics and environmental media.
-As part of my research, I explore ways to incorporate additional sensory modalities into the current aesthetic frameworks, such as thermoception, interoception, chemoception, to access and describe the thereby enabled aesthetic experience.
-Taking on the perspective of process philosophy and media-aesthetics, I investigate the role that pre-reflective experience plays in situating the human subject apart from a conscious reference to the world.
+I study new media arts and design from a process-relational and critical phenomenology perspective.
+I am particularly interested in the ways cognitive processes and practices of embodiment are taken up in the Arts.
 My PhD thesis "Aesthetic Experience of Metabolic Processes" asks questions such as: in how far can an aesthetic framework inspired by pragmatism, process philosophy, and biological concepts such as metabolism provide new understandings to the human-environment relation?
-Recently, I started working on a book about new phenomenologies of pain, disease, and wellbeing enabled by digital technologies.
+Recently, I started working on a book about new phenomenologies of pain, disease, and other non-normative states of the body enabled by digital technologies.
 I will explore aesthetic interventions into normative conceptions of human bodies and in how far they move beyond promises of empathy.
+Beyond my theoretical engagement, I conducted several research-creation projects together with artists, designers, and academics from Concordia University (CA), Arizona State University (US), and IXDM, Basel (A) and University of Chicago (US).

-I am an Assistant Professor at the department of Media and Culture Studies in the cluster Media, Arts & Performance at Utrecht University.
+Currently, I am a Senior Research Associate in the Cinema and Media Studies Department at the University of Chicago.
+From 2022-2024, I was Assistant Professor at the Department of Media and Culture Studies in the cluster Media, Arts & Performance at Utrecht University.
 Previously, from 2020-2022, I was a Postdoctoral researcher at the Department of Cinema and Media Studies at the University of Chicago.
 Prior to that, I graduated with a PhD from the University of Potsdam, where I was advised by Birgit Schneider (Potsdam) and Sha Xin Wei (Arizona State University).
 I have summarized some key points from my dissertation on this webpage.
-Before, I graduated with an MA in Media Studies at the University of Düsseldorf and a BA in Philosophy/Literature at the Ruhr University Bochum.
-I typically present my work at conferences such as the annual conference of the Society for Literature, Science, and the Arts and the annual meeting of the Social Studies of Science (4S).
-I have lectured workshops on Foucault's “heteropia” at the Utopia School in Copenhagen'15 and in Athens'16.
-In 2017, I was awarded the Emergent Scholar Award of the New Directions in the Humanities Research Network.
-Also, I worked as a program assistant for the Haus der Kulturen der Welt (HKW in Berlin) and as a curator in Berlin.
+I hold additional degrees in Media Culture Analysis (MA) from the University of Düsseldorf and Comparative Literature and Philosophy (BA) from the Ruhr University Bochum.
+I worked as a program assistant for the Haus der Kulturen der Welt (HKW in Berlin) and as a curator in Berlin.

 Research interests